How is Zeffy free?

 Every time you run an audit proactively, you can test your internal systems, software, and team readiness to identify holes in the process.
 That way, you're prepared when required audits happen.

-Publishing any findings from an audit is also a great way to build trust and transparency with donors and stakeholders.
+Publishing audit findings is also a great way to build trust and transparency with donors and stakeholders.

 Use nonprofit accounting software

-Nonprofit accounting software makes everything we've covered so far a whole lot easier.
+Nonprofit accounting software makes everything we've covered so far much easier.
 Gone are the days of spreadsheets and manual entries.

-Specialty tools and tech advancements help you keep your finances on track.
-It's important to look for software specifically built for nonprofits to comply with tax-exempt accounting protocols.
+Specialty tools and tech advancements help you manage your finances.
+To comply with tax-exempt accounting protocols, it's important to look for software specifically built for nonprofits.

 Here are a few key features to look for: